paketo-buildpacks/rfcs/text/nodejs/0014-yarn-berry.md

 ### `yarn node` vs `node`

-All direct `node` commands should be run with `yarn node` instead.
+All `node` commands run via the shell should be run with `yarn node` instead.
 The default start command in the Yarn Start buildpack may need to be modified.

 ## Rationale and Alternatives